-As a point of comparison, we also examined individually-localized functional regions for two other plausible sets of regions that may respond differently to dialogue and monologue: theory of mind (ToM) regions and the right hemisphere homologues of language regions.
-Compared to processing linguistic input from a single speaker, understanding overheard dialogue requires tracking the differences between at least two speakers' perspectives; thus, understanding dialogue may rely more on theory of mind - our ability to reason about others' minds - than understanding monologue.
+An experimental task designed to reliably evoke brain activity for a particular cognitive construct, such as face-processing or language.
+As a point of comparison, we also examined individually-localized functional regions for two other plausible sets of regions that may respond differently to dialogue and monologue: ToM regions and the right-hemisphere homologues of language regions.
+Compared to processing linguistic input from a single speaker, understanding overheard dialogue requires tracking the differences between at least two speakers' perspectives; thus, understanding dialogue may rely more on ToM-our ability to reason about others' minds-than understanding monologue.
 ToM tasks engage a network of regions in right and left temporoparietal junction (RTPJ, LTPJ), middle, ventral, and dorsal parts of medial prefrontal cortex (MMPFC, VMPFC, DMPFC), and precuneus (PC) (Dufour et al., 2013; Saxe & Kanwisher, 2003; Saxe & Powell, 2006).
-Given that speaker alternations in dialogue require integrating information from two individuals with different mental states (for instance, in the example above, Bert and Ernie differed in their knowledge of what Bert's brother looks like), we hypothesized that ToM regions might respond more to dialogue than monologue.
+Given that speaker alternations in dialogue require integrating information from two individuals with different mental states (e.g., in the example above, Bert and Ernie differed in their knowledge of what Bert's brother looks like), we hypothesized that ToM regions might respond more to dialogue than monologue.

-We also measured responses in the individually-defined right hemisphere homologues of language regions, which were also selected for responding more to comprehensible than incomprehensible speech with the separate auditory localizer task.
+We also measured responses in the individually defined right-hemisphere homologues of language regions, which were also selected for responding more to comprehensible than incomprehensible speech with the separate auditory language localizer task.
 Right hemisphere damage can make it more difficult for individuals to make inferences from discourse (Beeman, 1993), and prior work has demonstrated the right hemisphere's preferential involvement in social and contextual aspects of language processing (Friederici, 2011; Frühholz et al., 2012; Ross & Monnot, 2008; Seydell-Greenwald et al., 2020).
-Thus, it was also possible that right hemisphere homologues of language regions might be sensitive to features of dialogue conveyed by the context of the multimodal clips, such as visible interactions between the puppets.
-Another possibility was that regions outside those we functionally localized may be specifically involved in processing comprehensible dialogue, such as regions involved in processing social interactions

-(Isik et al., 2017).
-To address this possibility, we also performed a whole-brain analysis to look for areas responsive to "comprehensible dialogue" by identifying clusters of voxels that were specifically identified by the interaction between comprehensibility (forward>backward) and dialogue (dialogue>monologue).
+Thus, it was also possible that right-hemisphere homologues of language regions might be sensitive to features of dialogue conveyed by the context of the multimodal clips, such as visible interactions between the puppets.
+Another possibility was that regions outside those we functionally localized may be specifically involved in processing comprehensible dialogue, such as regions involved in processing social interactions (Isik et al., 2017).
+To address this possibility, we also performed a whole-brain analysis to look for areas responsive to comprehensible dialogue by identifying clusters of voxels that were specifically identified by the interaction between comprehensibility (Forward > Backward) and dialogue (Dialogue > Monologue).

 In addition to the blocked-design Experimental Task 1, the same participants also watched a second task, which offered a complementary test of language regions' sensitivity to local linguistic structure of utterances versus the larger social, contextual, and visual structure of dialogue.
-The second task (Experimental Task 2) consisted of longer (1-3 minute) continuous clips of dialogue between two characters.
-Within each clip, one of the two character's utterances was reversed for the entire dialogue, such that one character spoke forwards and the other replied backwards (incomprehensibly).
+The second task (Experimental Task 2) consisted of longer (1-3 min) continuous clips of dialogue between two characters.
+Within each clip, one of the two character's utterances was reversed for the entire dialogue, such that one character spoke forward and the other replied backward (incomprehensibly).
 If language regions are sensitive only to the local occurrence of comprehensible language, it should be possible to extract higher responses to individual forward utterances within the alternating dialogue.